ethrazeau03/customer-clustering-app/README.md

 # Customer Segmentation with KMeans

 ## Purpose
-This project modularizes the Week 11 clustering notebook and deploys a Streamlit app for customer segmentation analysis.
+This project modularizes a clustering notebook and deploys a Streamlit app for customer segmentation analysis.

 ## Expected dataset
 Place your dataset in: